RShiny-App/rshiny-covid-app/README.md

 ### App Features

 The "Covid App" offers an intuitive user interface to visualize data related to COVID-19 vaccinations in the countries of the European Union and the European Economic Area.
 The app presents comprehensive information about the distribution of vaccine doses, administration rates, and rejection statistics.
+You can choose to use this app in light or dark mode by toggling the switch in the top right corner.

 ### Additional Information